-Spartak Khachanov is an Artists-at-Risk (AR) Resident co-hosted by Perpetuum Mobile (PM) and HIAP on the island of Suomenlinna, Helsinki.
+From January to April Spartak Khachanov was an Artists-at-Risk (AR) Resident co-hosted by Perpetuum Mobile (PM) and HIAP on the island of Suomenlinna, Helsinki.

 Artists at Risk’s AR–Safe Haven Helsinki is curated by Perpetuum Mobile (PM) and co-hosted by PM and HIAP–Helsinki International Artists Programme on the island of Suomenlinna.
 It is funded by the Division of Culture and Leisure of the City of Helsinki.

-His Helsinki residency is co-funded by Nordic Culture Point as part of the “Immigré Artists and Artists at Risk” 3-year network project.
+His Helsinki residency was co-funded by Nordic Culture Point as part of the “Immigré Artists and Artists at Risk” 3-year network project.

 Spartak Khachanov is currently the first AR-Resident at Radar Sofia, Bulgaria.
 The residency is part of the Immigré Artists (IA) and Artists at Risk (AR)-Nordic Network curated by Perpetuum Mobilε (PM) and funded by Nordic Culture Point.
 The AR Secretariat is generously funded by Kone Foundation.